 Not everyone is happy with the 80/20 disbursement plan.
 Some complain that too much money goes overseas.
 There is so much yet to be done at home, they argue.
 We're top-heavy in foreign missions spending, they say Others see immense numbers of unsaved in the far corners of our world.
 They lament that we can't do more in evangelizing unreached peoples.

 Another problem with a simplistic 80/20 explanation is that internationalization has blurred the lines between "us" and "them," between home and foreign.
 It isn't "us" here and "them" over there anymore.
-It's not just one or two countries giving the money, sending all the missionaries, making all the decisions.
-We're now all in it together.
+It's not just one or two countries giving all the money, sending all the missionaries, and making all the decisions.
+We Nazarenes all around the world are now all in it together.
 The only "them" are peoples outside the gospel message, in whatever country they may be.
-Because of that, the five divisions of our Headquarters are moving to try to serve all areas of the church on six continents.
+Because of that, the Global Ministry Center located in the central USA serves all areas of the church on all six continents.

-This is reflected in the way funds go to world mission administered districts.
+This is reflected in the way funds are disbursed.
 Take publications, for instance.
-In earlier years, literature funds went through World Mission office.
+In earlier years, literature funds went through Global Mission office.
 Now Publications International works directly with national leaders around the world.

-While "budget" may be somewhat misleading, its adjective "general" may also be inaccurate.
-We use general to mean inclusive, but it also can mean broad or nonspecific.
+While "budget" may be somewhat misleading, its adjective "general" may also have been not the best choice of words.
+It was used to mean inclusive, but it also it can also be understood as broad or nonspecific.
 Actually, World Evangelism Fund works in very specific ways.
 Here are some explicit things World Evangelism Fund does:

 MISSIONARIES.
 The food for more than 700 active Nazarene missionaries, the rent for their homes, and the fuel to run their vehicles comes from World Evangelism Fund.
 We call it World Evangelism Fund.
 It seemed pretty specific when we used it to do things like sending our children -- Matthew and Rachele -- to school in Italy and then in Haiti.